yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-master.md

 showAsideToc: true
 ---

-Use the `yb-master` binary and its options to configure your [YB-Master](../../../architecture/concepts/yb-master) services.
+Use the `yb-master` binary and its options to configure the [YB-Master](../../../architecture/concepts/yb-master) service.
 The `yb-master` executable file is located in the `bin` directory of YugabyteDB home.

 ## Syntax